alphagov/rp-onboarding-tech-docs/source/pages/matching/testmatching.rst

 .. rubric:: Using the Matching Service Test Tool

+The `Matching Service Test Tool <https://github.com/alphagov/verify-matching-service-adapter/tree/master/verify-matching-service-test-tool>`_ is a lightweight tool you can add to your existing testing workflow.

-The `Matching Service Test Tool <https://github.com/alphagov/verify-matching-service-adapter/tree/master/verify-matching-service-test-tool>`_ makes sure your Local Matching Service can:
+The tool makes sure your Local Matching Service can:

 * handle matching datasets
 * find and match records correctly